saswat-km/Quadron_Docker/README.md

 Suppose you want Quadron to use 8 CPUs.

-To run the containerized version of Quadron, run the following command:
+On Unix/Mac OS, to run the containerized version of Quadron, run the following command:
 > ./scripts/run_quadron.sh <InputFileAbsolutePath> <OutputFileAbsolutePath> <NumberOfCPUs>

 For example:

 > ./scripts/run_quadron.sh  /Users/kxk302/workspace/Quadron_Docker/input/test.fasta /Users/kxk302/workspace/Quadron_Docker/output/test_out.txt 8

+On Windows, to run the containerized version of Quadron, run the following command:

+> docker run -v <InputFileAbsolutePath>:/<InputFileName> -v <OutputFileFolder>:/output kxk302/quadron:1.0.0 /<InputFileName> /output/<OutputFileName> <NumberOfCPUs>

+Below is an actual invocation of Dockerzed Quadron:
+> docker run -v ./input/test.fasta:/test.fasta -v ./output:/output kxk302/quadron:1.0.0 /test.fasta /output/test_out.txt 8 1000000

+The -v flag simply mounts a folder on your host machine to the container, to make your local files accessible to the container.

 # References